lerichardv/todo-react/readme.md

 ## About this project

 This is a React TODO app, using laravel mix, gsap and other helpers.
-For now is just a todo app in frontend, next it will use laravel to power the backend of it.
+For now is just a todo app in frontend, next it will use laravel to power the backend.

 ## Getting started